 If we were a band, this guy was our first ever radio hit.
 The inspirational tale of a young man named Tym McTaggart who found himself in alien territory and attempted to make sense of his harrowing predicament.
 It seems that many of us have found ourselves in a similar situation, but not everyone was understanding.
 One Diamond Creek resident commented, “Who writes this anti-Diamo tripe over at The Watsonia Bugle?
 We should fight back and get our own journal of record – how about the Diamo Trumpet?”
 We’re still waiting.

-While we’ve written over 1,500 articles in our short history, this one tops the charts.
-It spread like wildfire earlier this year, as the nation grappled with the concept of naming your offspring after your favourite alcoholic beverage.
+While we’ve written almost 2,000 articles in our short history, this one tops the charts.
+It spread like wildfire in early 2019, as the nation grappled with the concept of naming your offspring after your favourite alcoholic beverage.
 It was immortalised in meme, discussed on breakfast radio in Adelaide, officially given “viral” status, and pinched by a prominent sports betting agency that chose not to credit us, leading to a witch hunt of sorts, as our loyal readers ripped the agency to shreds – one brave soul telling them, “Never dog the boys, and never dog the Bugle”.
 Our hearts swelled with pride, and we cracked an ice-cold VB to celebrate.
 It was fully sick.